ctzou/fanEat/README.md

 # fanEat
 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Simple Restaurant App built using the MVC Architecture, will further implement "authorization" so folx can sign up, customize & personalize the app

 ---

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's a beginner level app created to save restaurant data and further, menu data from individual restaurants

 ---